Digital Democracy and Data Commons (DDDC)

 - The first is to integrate DECODE technology with the Decidim digital platform for participatory democracy, with the goal of improving it for processes of e-petitioning, providing more safety, privacy, transparency and data enrichment.

-- The second objective is to enable a deliberative space around data law, governance and economics, in the context the the new digital economy and public policy.
-The goal is to provide a vision oriented to promote a greater citizen control over data and their exploitation in procommons models (that is, models where people share data and allow for open use while remaining in control over their data, individually and collectively).
+- The second objective is to enable a deliberative space around data law, governance and economics, in the context of the new digital economy and public policy.
+The goal is to provide a vision oriented to promote a greater citizen control over data and their exploitation in Commons-oriented models (that is, models where people share data and allow for open use while remaining in control over their data, individually and collectively).

 - The third objective is to experiment with the construction and use of a data commons generated in the process, for improving the inclusion of the participatory process itself.